 Look at the inside temple of your frame and check for the numbers indicated above.
 You can usually find them on the left-hand side, though some may be displayed on the ear piece or the bridge of your nose.

 Typically, you’ll see three numbers:

-- one 2-digit figure which represents the lens width,
+1. The first 2-digit figure represents the lens width,

-- one 2-digit figure that represents the bridge width, and
+2. The second 2-digit figure represents the bridge width, and

-- a 3-digit figure that measures the length of your frame arms.
+3. The third 3-digit figure measures the length of your frame arms.

-If you don’t see a clear series of measurements along the inside temple you can still find your best fit by measuring your glasses yourself.
+If you do not see a clear series of measurements along the inside temple, you can measure your current pair by yourself.